ghollisjr/cl-ana/README.txt

 several small utilities & libraries.

-For example, there a number of x-utils libraries: list-utils, string-utils, functional-utils, and macro-utils.
+For example, there a number of x-utils libraries: list-utils, string-utils, functional-utils, macro-utils, and lisp-matrix-utils.
 These provide small functionality in the appropriate subdomains.

 Of special note is the memoization library, which provides a new function definition operator defun-memoized which defines a memoized